Đurađ Branković: Crusade of Varna

-Following the conflicts that concluded 1443, Branković had a significant role in the Battle of Niš and Battle of Zlatica and consequently in facilitating the Peace of Szeged (1444) between Kingdom of Hungary and the Ottomans.
-Murad II, who also desired peace, was married to Branković's daughter Mara.
-On March 6, 1444, Mara sent an envoy to Branković; their discussion started the peace negotiations with the Ottoman Empire.
-This peace restored his Serbian rule, but Branković was forced to bribe John Hunyadi with his vast estates.
-On 22 August 1444 the prince peacefully took possession of the evacuated town of Smederevo.
+Following the conflicts that concluded in 1443, Đurađ Branković had a significant role in the Battle of Niš and Battle of Zlatica and consequently in facilitating the Peace of Szeged (1444) between the Kingdom of Hungary and the Ottomans.
+Murad II, who also desired peace, was married to Đurađ's daughter Mara.
+On March 6, 1444, Mara sent an envoy to Đurađ; their discussion started the peace negotiations with the Ottoman Empire.
+This peace restored his Serbian rule, but Đurađ was forced to bribe John Hunyadi with his vast estates.
+On 22 August 1444, the prince peacefully took possession of the evacuated town of Smederevo.

 Battle of Kosovo

-The peace was broken in the same year by Hunyadi and king Władysław III of Poland during the Crusade of Varna, which culminated in the Battle of Varna.
+The peace was broken in the same year by Hunyadi and King Władysław III of Poland during the Crusade of Varna, which culminated in the Battle of Varna.
 A crusading army led by Regent John Hunyadi of Hungary was defeated by Sultan Murad II's forces at Kosovo Polje in 1448.
 This was the last concerted attempt in the Middle Ages to expel the Ottomans from southeastern Europe.
 Although Hungary was able to successfully defy the Ottomans despite the defeat at Kosovo Polje during Hunyadi's lifetime, the kingdom fell to the Ottomans in the 16th century.
 Branković also captured Hunyadi at Smederevo for a short time when he was retreating home from Kosovo in 1448, due to their personal feud.